 The check engine light is always a little jarring when you see it pop up because it doesn’t give you any context beyond that.
 What does that little light mean?
 It could mean anything!
 Sometimes it’s nothing serious.
 Sometimes it is.
 Thankfully, there are ways to investigate and figure it out.

-If you find that regular car maintenance is becoming more and more constant, it might be time to trade up for something that’s a little easier to maintain.
+If you find that regular car maintenance is becoming more constant, it might be time to trade up for something that’s a little easier to maintain.

-Canada Drives makes it easy to trade in your old car from something more reliable.
+Canada Drives makes it easy to trade in your old car for something you can rely on.